Scrum Training That Keeps You on Your Toes

 - Project Sponsors

 - IT Leadership (Managers/Directors/VPs/CIOs/CTOs)

-Participants must have knowledge of Scrum by reading one of the Scrum introduction books or other self-study.
 A basic understanding of Scrum is assumed.
+For example, participants should read one of the Scrum introduction books or other find another means of self-study.
 Previous experience on a Scrum project is desirable.

 Prepare participants to effectively participate on projects using Scrum and to assume the Product Owner role.
 View the CSPO Content Outline and Learning Objectives.